florianGierlichs/tower-defense/ideas.md

 #### Font

-- use font from diablo for lulz
+- use font from diablo for lulz :heavy_check_mark:

+#### Start screen

+- add description of gold increase and bounty decrease